 Interested in being a SIG Leader?
 Email the National Office to express interest.

-To understand human behavior using multidisciplinary methods and theories to inform cancer prevention and control efforts, including the design, implementation, evaluation, and dissemination of effective behavioral interventions for risk-promoting behaviors.
-Additionally, this SIG supports communication research in media, clinical, and public health contexts.
+To understand human behavioral processes using multidisciplinary theories and methods to inform the development, implementation, evaluation, and dissemination of effective cancer prevention and control efforts.
+Additionally, this SIG supports cancer communication research in media, clinical, and public health contexts.

-Chair: Linda Ko, PhD Vice Chair: Carolyn Heckman, PhD
+Chair: Karen Yeary, PhD Vice Chair: Carolyn Heckman, PhD

 The role of genetics, epigenetics, tumor markers, metabolomics, environmental factors, and individual behaviors and their interplay in cancer prevention, etiology, progression, and outcomes of individuals and populations.